-Faculty Availability
+Faculty Availability and Office Hours

 Since faculty members assist and mentor students in all matters relating to their academic progress, it is imperative that each student have sufficient opportunity to see faculty members.
+Faculty members are expected to keep a minimum of 10 office hours (Monday - Friday) per week, to post hours, and to file a copy with the Office of Academic Affairs.
+Adjunct faculty members are to be available at least two hours per week to meet with students online or on-campus.